attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/Speech/Java/app1/README.txt

 	Each sample application contains a config.jsp file.
 It holds configurable parameters described in an easy to read format.
 	Please populate the following parameters in config.jsp as specified below:

-	1) clientIdWeb : {set the value as per your registered application 'API key' field value}
+	1) clientIdAut : {set the value as per your registered application 'API key' field value}

-	2) clientSecretWeb : {set the value as per your registered application 'Secret key' field value}
+	2) clientSecretAut : {set the value as per your registered application 'Secret key' field value}

 	3) FQDN : https://api.att.com